 Learn the Real Story of Paul Revere’s Ride on a Walking Boston Tour

-Thanks to Henry Wadsworth Longfellow’s famous poem, we’re all familiar with Paul Revere’s midnight ride—but do you know the real story?
+Thanks to Henry Wadsworth Longfellow’s famous poem, we’re all familiar with Paul Revere’s Midnight Ride—but do you know the real story?
 Longfellow’s version of events has all too often been taken for fact.
 What really occurred?
 Beyond that, what did Revere do after his ride?
 He could not return to Boston for fear of being arrested by the British.
 What happened to his wife Rachel and their children who were left behind in Boston?
 Ben Edwards—a relative of Paul Revere—will give you detailed answers to all of these questions during his Walking Boston private tour.

 After the events of April 18-19, 1775, in nearby Charlestown, Paul Revere wrote a letter to Rachel asking her and the children to leave Boston and join him.
 In this letter Revere asked his son, 15-year-old Paul Revere Jr., to stay behind until he was sent for.
 During your tour, you’ll learn why Paul Revere did this, how that original letter, “lost” for over 100 years, was recently rediscovered, and where it can be found today.